 4. Online Snark

-With a president who thinks nothing of tweeting nasty, defamatory remarks, you may think the rules of social etiquette have loosened.
+At a time when world leaders think nothing of tweeting nasty, defamatory remarks, you may think the rules of social etiquette have loosened.

-You may think it’s okay now to rage and vent online, and denegrate people who don’t agree with your politics, or way of living or doing things.
+You may think it’s okay now to rage and vent online, and denigrate people who don’t agree with your politics, or way of living, or doing things.

 In my opinion, it’s never a good idea to say negative things about people . . . especially in writing . . . anywhere.